.Net, Asp.Net and Visual Studio vNext

-I truly think that the new version of the stack will bring back that feeling of being on the cutting edge of technology once again, and this is a very important feeling for developers and also very important to attract new . . .
+I truly think that the new version of the stack will bring back that feeling of being on the cutting edge of technology once again, and this is a very important feeling for developers and also very important . . .

 Flow I adopted to provide Push Notification support to my WebAPI and Android projects using Microsoft Azure NotificationHubs API for a scalable, reliable and fast service:

 The Android client after having successfully logged-in, query the GCM for the GCMDeviceRegistrationID and then calls the WebAPI backend hitting the endpoint